 In March 2013 it was reported that an appeal was in the works with Somyos to represented by former National Human Rights commissioner Vasant Panich, who has been a vehement Thaksin Shinawatra critic, but who sees that Somyos has been denied justice.

 In early April 2013, the International Federation for Human Rights and the World Organisation Against Torture urged the Court of Appeal to review Somyos’ conviction, in conformity with international human rights standards.
 Meanwhile, lawyer Vasant filed both an appeal against the conviction Somyos received in January and his 14th request for bail.
+Like all others, this request was rejected.

 Media reports on Somyos’s case: